Towards Circular Greenhouse Horticulture

 Finding synergies for a common water management strategy

-Making sure enough high-quality water remains available for greenhouse production is a challenge, but also provides opportunities for collaboration.
-The provision of drinking water is at the top of the list, but also nature reserves need water, and groundwater- and soil quality must be safeguarded.
-In a circular economy, consumers of water from different sectors, water purification companies and regional water authorities will have to find synergies for a common water management strategy.
-An option currently being explored is to purify waste water from other (economic) processes to use it in greenhouses.
+Making sure enough high-quality water remains available for greenhouse production is a challenge, but also provides opportunities for new collaboration.
+The provision of drinking water is at the top of the list, but also nature reserves need water, and groundwater and soil quality must be safeguarded.
+In a circular economy, consumers of water from different sectors, water treatment companies and regional water authorities will have to find synergies for a common water management strategy.
+An option currently being explored is to purify waste water from other (economic) processes to (re)use it in greenhouses.
 At greenhouse level, water use can be made even more efficient by, for example, using sodium filters or applying best practices during crop rotation.
 Increasing and efficiently managing rainwater storage can contribute to optimal availability of rainwater at both company and regional level.

 Mapping it out